 The cabbie flicked the indicator and the taxi turned left into Baker Street.

 “£9.20, love,” said the taxi driver, pulling up outside ‘Speedy’s sandwich bar and café’ and Sally was suddenly brought back to reality.
 She fumbled inside her handbag, searching for her purse.
-She located it and stared inside and saw a solitary £10 note inside.
+She finally located it, stared inside and saw a solitary £10 note inside.
 She passed it to him and made to open the door.

 “Good luck.”
 The driver winked at her and smiled, holding out her change.